mjdominus/quicket/TECH-NOTES.md

 it's not waiting for anything in particular?
 I think no, that's how you get forgotten tickets.
 If you've stopped work on it but you're not waiting for _something_ to happen, that's "Won't do".

+# Metainformation format

+Your current design says that a ticket file has an email-like header, followed by a Markdown body.
+This is a clumsy design because it requires the user to understand two different kinds of syntax, and it requires three separate parsers: One for markdown, one for headers, and one to combine them.

+Instead, the whole thing should be Markdown.
+Instead of

+        ID: 142857
+        Title: sample ticket
+        Status: In progress
+        Favorite-Food: crab cakes
+        Created: 2020-04-02 02:38:00

+        # Markdown section begins

+        Blah blah blah

+it should look like this:

+        # sample ticket

+        * ID: 142857
+        * Status: In progress
+        * Favorite-Food: crab cakes
+        * Created: 2020-04-02 02:38:00

+        # More Markdown follows

+        Blah blah blah

+The file must begin with a `#` line and then a bulleted list.
+The initial header line is the ticket title.
+The metainformation is in the bulleted list.